isovic/minialign/README.md

 # minialign
-Minimalistic aligner which uses Minimap for input mapping locations.
+Minimalistic aligner which uses Minimap for input mapping locations and Edlib (Myers' bit-vector impl.) for alignment.

 ## Build
 ```
 make modules